 The CONP Privacy and De-identification Toolkit (live from GitHub)

-The fundamental goal of protecting participant privacy is to prevent the identification of their data by others.
+The fundamental goal of protecting participant privacy is to prevent the identification of an individual’s data by others.
 In keeping with relevant guidance from Canadian privacy authorities, data must present a low or very low likelihood of individual re-identification before open release, roughly analogous to a maximum threshold of 9% risk of re-identification.
-Open access data sets should never contain individually identifying information such as names, health card numbers, and social insurance numbers.
+Open access datasets should never contain individually identifying information such as names, health card numbers, or social insurance numbers.

 Preparing your data: de-identification techniques

-The CONP Portal brings together diverse data sets that contain many different types of information in several formats, e.g., structural and functional MRI, EEG, behavioural results.
+The CONP Portal brings together diverse datasets that contain many different types of information in several modalities and formats, e.g., structural and functional MRI, EEG, and behavioural results.
+The guidance below seeks to help researchers prepare neuroscience data for deposit in Canadian open-access data repositories that accept de-identified data, including the CONP Portal.

 This guide is not comprehensive and may need to be tailored to your data.
 Researchers bear the responsibility to ensure that tools are applied properly and that information is de-identified before sharing.